 Comms away: How to fit an intercom to your motorcycle helmet

-If you’re one of the many riders who like to listen to music or hear sat-nav instructions, or make or take phone calls and chat to passengers or other riders, then a motorcycle intercom is just the job for you.
+If you’re one of the many riders who like to listen to music or hear sat-nav instructions, or make or take phone calls and chat to passengers on your touring bike or other riders, then a motorcycle intercom is just the job for you.

 Design to act as a Bluetooth headset for your phone as well as potentially connect to multiple other riders over a large distance, you can choose from budget or high-end, with better sound quality and features depending on your budget.